mundorfd/olc-html-hacks/html_css_guide.md

 ![New Intro Section](/assets/new_intro_section.png)

 ### Working with classes
-If you have access to the stylesheet of a website, it is easier to create 'classes' that can be applied to elements rather than manaully adding inline CSS.
+If you have access to the stylesheet of a website, it is easier to create 'classes' that can be applied to elements rather than manually adding inline CSS.
 Some classes are already available for you on certain Learning Management Systems.

 #### Changing table styles by adding classes
 Let's apply some classes to the `<table>` on Canvas.
-To get the effect we have here, we are going to use the follwing classes:
+To get the effect we have here, we are going to use the following classes:

 * `ic-Table`
 * `ic-Table--striped`:  produces a striped table among rows in the table body.
-* `ic-Table--hover-row`: highlights the row the user's cursor is currently hoving over.
+* `ic-Table--hover-row`: highlights the row the user's cursor is currently hovering over.

 Replace the first `<table>` tag with: